-Spinach Artichoke Risotto Bites are crispy bite-sized balls of creamy risotto coated in panko crumbs and fried until golden brown and crunchy.
-These are the perfect addition to your Super Bowl game day menu or a luxurious appetizer for your romantic Valentine’s dinner at home!
+Spinach Artichoke Risotto Balls are crispy bite-sized bites of creamy risotto coated in panko crumbs and fried until golden brown and crunchy.
+The perfect addition to your game day menu or as a luxurious appetizer for a romantic dinner at home!

 Confession Time: sometimes I make risotto just to have extra so I can make these Easy Risotto Cakes.
 Most people dislike leftover risotto, but not me, I embrace it.
 And by embrace it, I mean I fry it.

 So last week, I made this and had a ton of leftovers.
 I was all ready to make my easy cakes and put an egg on it for breakfast the next morning, until Dawn at Girl Heart Food suggested I make arancini instead.

 Ummm, fried little balls instead of cakes…I’M IN!!!
 And just like that, these crispy spinach artichoke risotto balls were created.

 The only thing is I didn’t feel like I could straight legit call my recipe arancini (Italian rice balls), since mine aren’t stuffed in the middle, but instead have the filling incorporated throughout the rice.
 Not to fret though, my rice ball recipe has a ton of cheese in it (3 cups!) so the fried balls do come out all moist and cheesy inside, without the need to add the stuffed element at the center.

 BTW, check out Dawn’s version here of a rice ball with the ooey, gooey, molten lava cheese center if you’re feeling a little more traditional.